-The planning commission must base its recommendation proposed Planned Development Amendment with the relevant goals and policies of the Citywide Plan, the South Neighborhood Plan and the criteria for a PD-C zone district.
+The city council decision must consider the relevant goals and policies of the Citywide Plan, the South Neighborhood Plan, the criteria for a PD-C zone district, and the planning commission recommendation.

 Following the PD amendment, the next step in the development review process is preliminary and final plat.
 The purpose of platting is to establish lots and easements.
 Technical issues such as drainage, grading and utilities are also reviewed during preliminary and final plats.
 Site development plan is the final step that provides site plan details, including review of design guidelines and landscaping.